Religious views on female genital mutilation: Southeast Asia

 According to William Clarence-Smith, Islamic Southeast Asia "overwhelmingly" follows the Shafi`i school of law, the only one to make FGM obligatory.
 The greatest opposition in the area, he writes, is from syncretic Muslims in Java; some practitioners use the root of the turmeric plant to perform an alternative symbolic procedure.

 Islam introduced FGM into Indonesia and Malaysia from the 13th century on.
 Over 80 percent of Malaysian women claim religious obligation as the primary reason for practising FGM, along with hygiene (41 percent) and cultural practice (32 percent).
 The practice is widespread among Muslim women in Indonesia.
 In 2013 the Indonesian Ulema Council, Indonesia's top Muslim clerical body, ruled that it favours FGM, stating that although it is not mandatory, it is "morally recommended".
 The Ulema has been pushing the Indonesian government to circumcise girls, arguing that it is part of Islamic teachings.
+In 2017, future vice president Ma'ruf Amin, then the council's general chair, said that FGM must not be outlawed, saying that it is an Islamic teaching that must be adhered.

-In 2014, Indonesia criminalized all forms of FGM after it repealed exceptions to the laws.
+In July 2024, Indonesia criminalized all forms of FGM after it repealed exceptions to the laws.